wp-plugins/dropbox-backup/readme.txt

 The name of this plugin is "Dropbox" Backup and Restore.
 From control panel at http://www.webpage-backup.com you can do also an FTP Backup.
 Please, checkout an FTP Backup so.

+= Is dropbox backup and restoration plugin really free? =

 == Changelog ==